-An appropriate system of internal control requires the City to prepare financial statements in compliance with accounting principles generally accepted in the United States of America.
+An appropriate system of internal control requires the City to prepare financial statements in compliance with the modified cash basis of accounting.

 Condition

 The City's personnel prepare periodic financial information for internal use that meets the needs of management and the council.
 However, the City currently does not prepare financial statements, including accompanying note disclosures, as required under the modified accrual basis of accounting.
 The City has elected to have the auditors assist in the preparation of the financial statements and notes.